 The compounds containing carbon-oxygen double bond in them are termed carbonyl compounds.

 Aldehydes and ketones are the class of organic compounds that have a carbonyl group i.e. carbon-oxygen double bond (-C=O).
 As they do not have any other reactive groups like –OH or -Cl attached to the carbon atom in the carbonyl group they are very simple compounds.
 The chemistry of aldehydes and ketones is greatly influenced by the presence of the carbonyl group.

-Boiling point: The boiling point of methanal is -19o C and for ethanal it is +21o C. From this we can say that the boiling point of ethanal is close to room temperature.
-Generally the boiling point of aldehydes and ketones increases with increase in molecular weight.
-Boiling point depends upon the strength of the intermolecular forces.
+Boiling point: The boiling point of methanal is -19 o C and for ethanal it is +21 o C. From this, we can say that the boiling point of ethanal is close to room temperature.
+Generally, the boiling point of aldehydes and ketones increases with an increase in molecular weight.
+This is because the boiling point depends upon the strength of the intermolecular forces.

 Click here to know about Preparation of Ketones.

-Aldehydes and ketones cannot form hydrogen bonds with themselves but they can have hydrogen bonds with water molecules and this forms the basis for good solubility of aldehydes and ketones in water.
-This is also because of dispersion forces and dipole-dipole interactions.
-Aldehydes and ketones find many application in different industries.
-They are extensively used in the manufacturing of polymers, blending of perfumes and also as flavoring agents.
+Aldehydes and ketones find many applications in different industries.
+They are extensively used in the manufacturing of polymers, blending of perfumes and also as flavouring agents.